sDextra/messenger-emulator/README.md

   6. In Search '#pic' - show all Picture Messages;
   7. In Search '#audio' - show all Audio Messages.

-The project uses the Python module'[mutagen](https://pypi.org/project/mutagen/)'
+The project uses the Python module '[mutagen](https://pypi.org/project/mutagen/)'

  # Init